PHSKC-APDE/rads/wiki/brfss_functions.md

 )
 ```

-    Your data was survey set with the following parameters:
+    Your data was survey set with the following parameters is ready for rads::calc():
      - valid years = 2019-2023
      - adjusted survey weight = `default_wt`
      - strata = `x_ststr`